Healing the Generations 2026:

 healing childhood and intergenerational trauma.

-Join us March 25, 26 & 27 for the sixth Healing the Generations conference, hosted in person at Foxwoods Resort Casino in Ledyard, CT.
+Join us March 25, 26 & 27 for the sixth Healing the Generations conference, hosted in person at Foxwoods Resort Casino in Mashantucket, CT.

 “We are stronger, gentler, more resilient, and more beautiful when we are together.”